 The best way to protect your family from the effects of a disaster is to have a disaster plan.
 If you are a pet owner, that plan must include your pets.
 Being prepared can save their lives.
 Different disasters require different responses.
 However, whether the disaster is a hurricane or a hazardous spill, you may have to evacuate your home.

-Step One: Have a Safe Place to Take Your Pets
+1) Locate Safe Places to Take Your Pets

 Red Cross disaster shelters cannot accept pets because of the health and safety regulations.
 Service animals that assist people with disabilities are the only animals allowed in Red Cross shelters.
 It may be impossible to find shelter for your animals in the midst of a disaster, so plan ahead.
 Do not wait until disaster strikes to do your research: